Devin Jones

-Devin Jones (born November 24, 1994) is an American professional stock car and sports car racing driver.
-He currently races in the Continental Tire SportsCar Challenge, driving the No. 31 Porsche Cayman for Bodymotion Racing.
+Devin Shane Jones (born November 24, 1994) is an American professional stock car and sports car racing driver.
+He currently competed full-time in the IMSA Michelin Pilot Challenge, driving the No. 82 BMW M4 GT4 for BimmerWorld Racing.

 Racing career

 Jones was a successful World Karting Association and International Karting Federation driver, winning pairs of national titles in both sanctioning bodies in 2005 and 2006.
-He also won seven other local club championships from 2004–2005 at various tracks in Southern California.
+He also won seven other local club championships from 2004 to 2005 at various tracks in Southern California.

-Jones raced an INEX Legends car in 2008, winning eight times.
-He also finished 2nd in the 2008 Summer Shootout at Charlotte Motor Speedway in the young lions division.
+Jones raced full-time in the US Legends Car Series in 2008, winning eight times at multiple tracks across the southeast and earning the pole position at the US Legends Car Nationals at Indy.
+He also finished second in the 2008 Summer Shootout at Charlotte Motor Speedway in the young lions division.